Skip to content

 Outcome measurement activities are not a requirement.
 You may use an optional HealthCert outcome measurement activity or develop your own.

-Upon successful completion of the course requirements, course participants will receive the Professional Certificate of Clinical Procedures certificate.
+Upon successful completion of the course requirements, course participants will receive the Professional Certificate of Clinical Procedures and CPD hours.

 This certificate course: